sideeffect-io/AsyncStateMachine/README.md

 	.connectAsReceiver(to: connector)
 ```

-It will send the event `.refresh` in the other state machine when the first state machine's state is `.closed`.
+It will send the event `OtherEvent.refresh` in the other state machine when the first state machine's state is `State.closed`.